Kristina01111000/WordPressTheme/README.md

 		-> need to put separate pictures into additional css -> figure out how to make pictures scroll -> change to scroll -> in peepso logo height has to be in px, not %
-	-> figure out emails using peepso -> need the peepso plugin
-		- current plan is to use learndash email section
-		- will get the peepso plugin w/ ultimate bundle
 	-> figure out how to do payment for classes and free for current patients
 		- paid membership pro, code word for free?
 	-> he uses inmotion web hosting